“BIRTH OF PHARAOH” CHAPTER 7

 Tyre pats Skin’s arm, guides him out of the mess on the ground.

-Tyre says, “No, sire, for you were joining with her for less than a year.”
+Tyre says, “No, sire, for you were joining with her for far less than one year.”

 Skin asks, “Nyera was like me, wasn’t she?”